00fox/FoxDB/README.md

 -  You manually start your addon, then load the Database, which will tell you when the layouts are ready;
     you therefore control everything with a feeling of the early days of wow.

-## The instructions can be found in the help that you will find in the settings of the example provided.
+## Complete instructions can be found in the help that you will find in the settings of the example provided.

 ## In your own addon you only need to include FoxDB.lua that's all.